+In this article, we will talk about the sintering process of refractory metal powder.
+So what’s sintering?
 Sintering is a hot processing method to produce refractory metals.
 First, heat the powder compact to the sintering temperature for a certain period of time.
-Then, wait it to cool down and the refractory materials with required functions will be produced.
+Then, wait for it to cool down and the refractory materials with required functions will be produced.

-Form the essence of the sintering process, it is reasonable to divide the sintering processes into solid phase sintering and liquid phase sintering.
-However, the classification according to the characteristics of the sintering process is more common in actual producing.
+Form the essence of the sintering process, it is reasonable to divide the sintering processes into solid-phase sintering and liquid phase sintering.
+However, the classification according to the characteristics of the sintering process is more common in actual production.

 Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.